Church of Saints John and Paul, Muggia: History

-The Cathedral is dedicated to Saints John and Paul: the church, built on the remains of a previous sacred building with three apses, was consecrated by the Bishop of Trieste Arlongo dei Visgoni on 29 December 1263.
-The Romanesque building was enriched, in the middle of the 15th century, with the cladding of the facade in white stone slabs; thus a precious example of Gothic-Venetian style occurred.
+The church, dedicated to Saints John and Paul, was built on the remains of a previous sacred building with three apses and was consecrated by the Bishop of Trieste Arlongo dei Visgoni on 29 December 1263.
+The Romanesque building was augmented, in the middle of the 15th century, by the cladding of the facade in white stone slabs, an example of Gothic-Venetian style.
 The church underwent a total remodeling between 1444 and 1467.
 In 1865 the facade, lying off-axis, was rebuilt from the rose window upwards and lowered by half a metre.
 The choir was lengthened in 1873 and a new high altar was consecrated in 1877.

 Description

 Facade

 The facade is in white stone with reliefs in the lunette of the portal; the whole is dominated by an imposing rose window in typical Gothic style.
 The upper part has the shape of a tribble.
 The same motif is present in the arches of the rose window, in the mullioned windows of the large windows and in the two windows discovered in 1937 under the mortar on the flank.
 The facade has a rose window in the upper part with the image of the Madonna and Child in the center surrounded by three epigraphs.
 The one on the left recalls the restoration of 1865, the one above the beginning of works on the facade under Bishop Nicolò (perhaps belonging to the Aldegardi family) while the one on the right mentions the podestà Pietro Dandolo (1466 - 1467), who followed the completion of the works.
 In the lower part, two elegant and slender Gothic windows flank the portal, on which is superimposed a lunette with an inflected arch, inside which an original representation of the Holy Trinity adored by Saints John and Paul is located in high relief.